Dark Matter Fraction in Disk-Like Galaxies Over the Past 10 Gyr: Datasets

 \subsection{KMOS$^{\mathrm{3D}}$}

-All objects of the KMOS$^{\rm 3D}$ survey are drawn from 3D-HST Survey \citep{Barmmer2012, Skelton2014, Momcheva2016} within three extra-galactic fields (COSMOS, \citealt{COSMOS}; GOODS-S, \citealt{GOODS}; and UDS, \citealt{UKIDSS}) covering a wide redshift range ($0.7<z<2.7$).
+All objects of the KMOS$^{\rm 3D}$ survey are drawn from the 3D-HST survey \citep{Barmmer2012, Skelton2014, Momcheva2016} within three extra-galactic fields (COSMOS, \citealt{COSMOS}; GOODS-S, \citealt{GOODS}; and UDS, \citealt{UKIDSS}) covering a wide redshift range ($0.7<z<2.7$).
 The KMOS$^{\rm 3D}$ observations in the $YJ-$, $H-$, and $K-$bands cover the $H\alpha$ emission line at redshift $0.7< z <1.1$, $1.2 < z< 1.8$, and $1.9<z<2.7$, respectively.
-In all three filters average seeing (full width half maximum of point spread function) conditions are less than or equal to $0.55 \arcsec$.
+In all three filters average seeing conditions --expressed as the full width half maximum (FWHM) of the point spread function (PSF) -- are less than or equal to $0.55 \arcsec$.
 We begin with analyzing all $H\alpha$ cubes, and adopt the catalogs released in \citet{W19}.
-From the physical property catalog (\citealt{W19}, Table~5), we mainly work with quantities such as galaxy-IDs, sky-coordinates, redshift, magnitude, seeing, HST-axis ratios, effective radius, stellar masses, and star-formation rates.
-The details, such as IDs, detection and non-detection flags, of $H\alpha$ datacubes are given in the catalog associated with Table~6 of \citet{W19}.
+From the physical property catalog (\citealt{W19}, Table~5), we mainly work with quantities such as galaxy-IDs, sky-coordinates, redshift, magnitude, seeing (FWHM), HST-axis ratios, effective radius, stellar masses, and star-formation rates.
+The aperture size of the $H_\alpha$ datacubes is 1.5$\arcsec$ in radius.
+The other details, such as IDs, detection and non-detection flags, of $H\alpha$ datacubes are given in the catalog associated with Table~6 of \citet{W19}.